Song Chong-gug

-Song Chong-gug (송종국; born 20 February 1979) is a retired South Korean footballer who played as a defender or midfielder.
-Song has played abroad for football clubs in the Netherlands, Saudi Arabia and China.
-At international level, he represented the South Korea national football team at the 2002 and 2006 FIFA World Cup.
+Song Chong-gug (송종국; born 20 February 1979) is a South Korean former footballer who played as a defender or defensive midfielder.
+He played for the South Korea national team at the 2002 and 2006 FIFA World Cups.

 Playing career

 Early career

-In June 2000, Song made his international debut against Macedonia under Huh Jung-moo when he was a university student.
-In 2001, Song started his professional career in a K League club Busan I'Cons after graduating from Yonsei University.
+In June 2000, Song made his senior international debut against Macedonia under manager Huh Jung-moo when he was a university student.
+In 2001, Song started his professional career at K League club Busan I'Cons after graduating from Yonsei University.
 He was named the K League Rookie of the Year in his first season.
-Guus Hiddink, the new manager of the South Korean national team, quickly chose him as a member of the World Cup team, and tested him in various midfield and defensive positions.
-He received the right back position after performing multiple roles.
+Guus Hiddink, a new manager of the South Korea national team, quickly chose him as a member of the national team for the 2002 FIFA World Cup, and tested him in various midfield and defensive positions.
+As a result, he played as a right-back at the tournament.

-While South Korea finished the 2002 FIFA World Cup in fourth place, Song was the only outfield player of the South Korean team to play all of 687 minutes in seven matches.
+While South Korea finished fourth at the 2002 World Cup, Song was the only outfield player of the national team to play all of 687 minutes in seven matches.
 He also nullified Luís Figo perfectly by blocking all twelve of his dribbles without a concession, making a memorable match against Portugal.
-He sometimes talks about his experience in marking Figo when appearing on South Korean TV programs.
+He sometimes talks about his experience in marking Figo when appearing on South Korean television programs.

 Feyenoord

-After the 2002 World Cup, Tottenham Hotspur and Arsenal approached Busan I'Cons to get Song, but Busan intentionally delayed the contracts in order to keep him.
-He strongly expressed his intention to move to a European club by moving his belongings out of the club after his deals with Premier League clubs were scuttled.
-He eventually joined an Eredivisie club Feyenoord.
-He made 56 appearances including UEFA Champions League games for Feyenoord in two seasons under Bert van Marwijk.
-However, his form regressed due to his ankle injuries, and he completely lost his place in the squad after Van Marwijk was replaced by Ruud Gullit.
+After the 2002 World Cup, Tottenham Hotspur and Arsenal approached Busan I'Cons to get Song, but Busan intentionally delayed negotiations in order to keep him.
+He strongly expressed his intention to leave for a European club by moving his belongings out of the club after his deals with Premier League clubs were scuttled.
+He eventually joined Eredivisie club Feyenoord, and played 56 matches including UEFA Champions League matches for Feyenoord during two seasons under manager Bert van Marwijk.
+However, his capability regressed due to ankle injuries, and he completely lost his place at the club after Van Marwijk was replaced by Ruud Gullit.

 Suwon Samsung Bluewings

-Song returned to South Korea to play for Suwon Samsung Bluewings after leaving Feyenoord in January 2005.
-In October 2005, he injured his ankle again, and eventually underwent an operation.
-He came back to the field after five months, but his ability was largely debased as compared with the past.
+In January 2005, Song joined K League club Suwon Samsung Bluewings after leaving Feyenoord.
+In October, he injured his ankle again, and eventually underwent an operation.
+He came back to the field after five months, with his ability debased largely.

-He was selected for the national team for the 2006 FIFA World Cup despite concern about his condition, and played the first group match against Togo.
-He successfully obstructed Emmanuel Adebayor, and assisted South Korea's winning goal.
-He showed his worth better than expected, but he was excluded from the subsequent games by the manager Dick Advocaat.
+Song was selected for the national team for the 2006 FIFA World Cup despite concern about his condition, playing the first group stage match against Togo.
+He successfully obstructed opponents' striker Emmanuel Adebayor, and provided an assist for teammate Ahn Jung-hwan's winning goal.
+His performances against Togo were better than expected, but he was excluded from subsequent matches by manager Dick Advocaat.

 Song became Suwon's key player after the 2006 World Cup, and received the armband in 2008.
-He scored the winning goal in the 2008 K League Championship final, leading his team to the league title.
+He scored the winning goal in the 2008 K League Championship final, leading his team to win a league title.